Skip to main content

 Evaluation Criteria

 Define one or more evaluation checks to apply to the conversation.
+Examples:

 “The Agent provided the current month’s bill amount of $144.72” “The Agent did NOT offer a discount”

+Evaluation results appear in the Previewer, side-by-side with the conversation after clicking on the Results button.
 If you update your evaluation or applicability criteria later, you can return to the same conversation in the Previewer and click Run Eval Again to re-run against the updated test.

-Run a Test Scenario
+Run Test Scenarios

-Test scenarios are run in the Previewer on the side-panel.
+Test scenarios are run in the Scenario Runner on the side-panel.
+To run a Test Scenario:

-- Click Start Conversation to begin the test.
+4. Click Run to begin the test.

 Once the conversation ends:

-- Click Results to open detailed evaluation outcomes.
+• Click Results to open detailed evaluation outcomes.